misener/GRTTWaK-website/audio-tech.md

 We require the following from venues:

 - 1x adjustable microphone stand, centre stage.
 This microphone stand must be in good working order, easily adjustable to accommodate various reader heights.
 A one-hand clutch style stand is preferred.
 A tripod boom mic stand will also work if a one-hand clutch style stand is unavailable.
-- 1x microphone stand (any style, the taller the better) to mount a shotgun microphone
+- 2x microphone stands (any style, the taller the better) to mount a shotgun microphone and a small video camera
 - 3x 15-25' XLR cables for use on stage
 - A small table and chair on stage
+- A tablecloth (preferably black)

 ## Live sound
 Our live sound reinforcement needs are minimal.
 We’re single-mic setup.